18th Day

 A man once came up to me and said, “ Father I am so afraid to go to hell”.
 This attitude brings out a feeling of bad guilt.
 Yap there is something like bad guilt.
 It is such that you believe “you are done”, “God can never forgive me”, “I always do the wrong thing” and it is that sense of guilt that killed Judas after betraying Jesus.
 On the other hand you can also have a feeling of good guilt that will lead you to trust in God’s mercy, compassion and forgiveness.

-The younger son had a good guilt and turned around trusting in God the Father’s mercy, clemency and compassion.
+good guilt and turned around trusting in God the Father’s mercy, clemency and compassion.

 The older son had a bad guilt, “I have been slaving for you, you never give me any party, I am never good enough for you”.
 Who would you be today, the younger or older son?
 Remember Micah’s words, “Lord you will cast into the depths of the sea all our sins” and “there is no place like home”!